OVERT 1.0 · The evidence receipt layer behind Glacis

 What OVERT is.

-The specification covers three things: the schema of the receipt itself, the witness semantics that produce it, and the verification rules any third party can use to check it.
+The specification covers three things: the schema of the receipt itself, the signing semantics that produce it, and the verification rules any third party can use to check it.
 That is all.
 OVERT deliberately does not prescribe the model, the policy language, or the enforcement engine — only what gets recorded and how it can be trusted.

 § ii · rationale